-Thinklogical TLX640 Matrix Switch is a fiber optic switch that uses multi-mode or single-mode fiber optics to transmit and receive a digital video pulse stream without alteration or interpretation of the original signal.
+Thinklogical TLX48 2RU Matrix Switch is a fiber optic switch that uses multi-mode or single-mode fiber optics to transmit and receive a digital video pulse stream without alteration or interpretation of the original signal.
 Embedded keyboard, mouse, USB 1.1, USB 2.0 (high speed up to 480 Mbps), and audio signals are also transmitted.
-The TLX640 provides reliability and signal integrity with high performance 6.25Gbps and 10.3125Gbps capability.
-Scalable up to a 640 x 640 port group, this highly robust KVM Matrix Switch is used with the ThinklogicalTM Velocity extender series and the ThinklogicalTM TLX extender series.
-The Switch includes pluggable cards which allow changing the number of supported ports in groups of 20.
+The TLX48 2RU provides reliability and signal integrity with high performance 6.25Gbps and 10.3125Gbps capability.
+Scalable up to 48 x 48 bi-directional ports, this highly robust KVM Matrix Switch is used with ThinklogicalTM Velocity extender series and the ThinklogicalTM TLX extender series.
+The Switch includes pluggable cards which allow changing the number of supported ports in groups of 24.